Verified by Psychology Today

 Why do we often think we know what we want, only to be disappointed with our purchases and choices?
 Behavioral economics shows just how irrational humans can be.
-Here's insight into the surprising ways in which our emotions and thought patterns guide us toward predictable economic decisions.
+Here's some insight into the surprising ways in which our emotions and thought patterns guide us toward predictable economic decisions.

 Questions of personality have vexed mankind from the dawn of personhood: can people change?
 How do others perceive me?
 What is the difference between normal and pathological behavior?
 One's personality is so pervasive and all-important that it presents a clinical paradox of sorts: it is hard to assess our own personality, and impossible to overlook that of others.